JanHendrikVanHeusden/Eratosthenes/README.md

 * Many described optimizations try to stochastically determine whether a number is **not** a prime and exclude these.
 * Other optimizations are more like determing the chance if something is (not) a prime
 * In the naive *try divide* algorithms a preparing step could be added to find the first primes up to, say, 1000, and use these as denominators instead of just "any" number in this range; higher denominators would just follow the baise *try divide* pattern

+### No (unit) tests
+No unit tests or other tests are added.
+Each class file has a runnable `main` method.
+The goal was just to see what approaches and optimizations could be used with different techniques; not to create a mature production & life cycle hardened project.

 ### Comparing approaches
 All implementated approaches produce all primes from 2 up to a given max (say, 100M).